With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Tuscaloosa County, AL. Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Tuscaloosa County, Alabama may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

-Family Counseling Service Of Tuscaloosa County is one of mental health facilities in Tuscaloosa County, Alabama, located at 2020 Paul W Bryant Drive, 35401 zip code.
+Family Counseling Service Of Tuscaloosa County is a mental health treatment center in Tuscaloosa County, AL, located at 2020 Paul W Bryant Drive, 35401 zip code area.
 Family Counseling Service Of Tuscaloosa County provides outpatient treatment.
-Family Counseling Service Of Tuscaloosa County provides couples/family therapy, cognitive behavioral therapy and group therapy to young adults, seniors 65 or older and adults.
+Family Counseling Service Of Tuscaloosa County offers individual psychotherapy, couples/family therapy and cognitive behavioral therapy to adults, children / adolescents and young adults.
 Family Counseling Service Of Tuscaloosa County also supports clients referred from the court/judicial system.
-Additional services provided at Family Counseling Service Of Tuscaloosa County include court-ordered outpatient treatment.
+Additional services at Family Counseling Service Of Tuscaloosa County consist of court-ordered outpatient treatment.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.